alexanderw885/Uni-things/01-School/CSC 305 - Graphics/2D Transformations.md

 ### Translation
 ![[Pasted image 20240624105215.png]]
-arguably the most useful transformation
+arguably the most useful transformation cannot be represented as matrix multiplication, as it is not a linear transformation
 # Affine Transformations
 origin is no longer always a fixed point
 Affine map = linear map + translation